 The idea of time as a helix started when I discovered a few years ago how Incas, Mayans, the Lakota and other cultures such as Babylonians, Hindus and Buddhists modeled time in a circular fashion.
 But operating in two-dimensional space, a circle has nowhere to move, either forwards or backwards.

-Linear concepts of time, the straight-line arrows of time such as we’re familiar with in the west, forces us to associate time with change, with decay, which is also inaccurate (see comments above on the Second Law of Thermodynamics).
+Linear concepts of time, the straight-line arrows we’re familiar with in the west, allows for movement.
+Yet these concepts force us to associate time with change, with decay, which is also inaccurate (see comments above on the Second Law of Thermodynamics).